ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 "proof": {}
 ```

-*The above example represents an assertion issued by the issuer "did:pkh:eip155:1:0x23d86aa31d4198a78baa98e49bb2da52cd15c6f0".
+*The above example represents an assertion issued by the issuer `did:pkh:eip155:1:0x23d86aa31d4198a78baa98e49bb2da52cd15c6f0`.
-It claims a certain level of trust to the subject "did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044" in the area of software development calculated with the EigenTrust algorithm.*
+It claims a certain level of trust to the subject `did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044` in the area of software development calculated with the EigenTrust algorithm.*

 ## Rationale

-### Using cryptographic keys for peers identity
+### Using cryptographic keys for peer identity

 These identifiers and keys are designed to be self-verifying, which means they can prove their authenticity independently without relying on a centralized registry or authority.
 This self-sufficiency not only enhances security by reducing potential points of failure and attack but also promotes privacy and user control.
 Individuals and entities can manage their identities and trust relationships directly, without intermediation, facilitating a more decentralized and resilient digital ecosystem.

 [Decentralized identifiers][DID] using the `pkh` and `key` methods allow for the identification of account owners or trust computers in a chain-agnostic manner without the complexity of on-chain resolution.

-### Using content identifier for assertions
+### Using IPFS Content Identifier for assertions

 [Content Identifiers][CID] enable anyone to deterministically generate identifiers based on the canonicalized content of a given JSON document, and store it in a compact, tamper-evident way conducive to merging, syncing, or even CRDT patterns.

 ### Agnostic data model

-- Flexible data ranges leveraging floats type facilitating the creation of tailored user experiences,
+Flexible data ranges leveraging float types facilitates the creation of tailored user experiences.

-- Data structures have been designed to be use-case agnostic, enabling the reusability of the data across different use-cases.
+Data structures have been designed to be use-case agnostic, enabling the reusability of the data across different use-cases.

 ### Trust Modeling

-1. Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time,
+Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time.

-2. Distrust assertions allow for the capture of suspicious behaviors,
+Distrust assertions allow for the capture of suspicious behaviors or subjective impressions.

 ### Verification

 The verification process is crucial to ensure the use of valid and up-to-date assertions, thus maintaining the trust system's reliability and accuracy.
 This step ensures the integrity and reliability of the assertions, which is essential for supporting trust and interoperability within the ecosystem.

 ## Test Cases

 ### Social Network

 Social networks can harness the power of a web of trust to discern trustworthy accounts, significantly reducing the prevalence of spam and scams.
 By evaluating the trustworthiness of accounts through interconnected trust signals, these platforms can create safer and more reliable online communities.
 Protocols: Farcaster, Lens.

 ### Application Distribution

 Platforms dedicated to distributing applications can employ a web of trust to rank accounts based on their trustworthiness.
 This approach allows for community-powered curation, where the most trusted developers and applications are more prominently featured, enhancing user experience and security.
 Protocol: Snaps Permissionless Distribution

 ### Capital allocation

 The process of capital allocation can be refined using a web of trust that provides a dense source of high-quality, reliable data.
 This enables more accurate and effective capital distribution decisions, ensuring resources are directed towards the most impactful and trustworthy initiatives.
 Protocol: Gitcoin

 ## Security Considerations

-Web of trust presents several inherent risks due to its open nature.
+Webs of trust present several inherent risks due to their open and permissionless nature.
 All identified attacks should be mitigated in the processing layer.

 ### Sybil Attack

-The most common attack in peer-to-peer network is Sybil attacks.
+Variations on the "Sybil attack" are the most common attacks in peer-to-peer networks which allow self-registration without deduplication of controllers.
-They correspond to the subversion of the reputation system by creating a large number of pseudonymous accounts and uses them to gain a disproportionately large influence, and promote malicious accounts.
+They correspond to the subversion of the reputation system by creating a large number of pseudonymous accounts and uses them to game peer-to-peer assertions or trust relationships, usually to impersonate organic activity or falsify reputation.

 #### Mitigation

 To counteract Sybil attacks, any system based on a Web of Trust must not only encourage behaviors beneficial to its specific use-cases (such as shared values, portable reputation, or bounty/Retro Public Goods Funding) but also implement robust mitigations.
 Some strategies to prevent these attacks include:

-- Allocating a finite trust budget to each account, limiting the number of other accounts it can trust,
+- Allocating a finite trust budget to each account, limiting the number of other accounts it can trust
-- Basing an account's influence on its proof-of-humanity, ensuring influence is tied to verified human users,
+- Basing an account's influence on its proof-of-humanity, ensuring influence is tied to verified human users
-- Reducing an account's influence the further it is from pre-trusted accounts within the trust graph, ensuring proximity to trusted nodes is key,
+- Reducing an account's influence the further it is from pre-trusted accounts within the trust graph, ensuring proximity to trusted nodes is key
-- Gradually decreasing an account's reputation over time, requiring continuous positive contributions to maintain influence.
+- Gradually decreasing an account's reputation over time, requiring continuous positive contributions to maintain influence
+- Detecting coordination among low-reputation actors or actors suspected of inauthenticity

-These mitigation strategies aim to safeguard the integrity of the Web of Trust, ensuring that influence within the network is earned through genuine, positive contributions rather than manipulation.
+These mitigation strategies aim to safeguard the integrity of a web of trust, ensuring that influence within the network is earned through genuine, positive contributions rather than manipulation.

 ## Privacy Considerations

-Issuing assertions makes public the opinion of issuers (identified by their public address), and therefore should be informed about the consequence of their action.
+Issuing assertions makes public the opinion of issuers (identified by their public address), and therefore should be informed about the consequences of their action.

 ## References
 <!--Links to external resources that help understanding the CAIP better.
 This can e.g. be links to existing implementations.
 See CONTRIBUTING.md#style-guide . -->